-The cost of your international student health insurance plan depends on several factors, including the city or state you live in, your age, and coverage.
+The cost of your F1 visa insurance depends on several factors, including the city or state you live in, your age, and coverage.

 - Where you live.
-Health insurance providers decide on the pricing of health insurance plans depending on the state or county in which you live in.
+The prices depend on the state or county in which you live in.

 - Your age.
-The prices for health insurance plans in the US change depending on the age of the person.
 The prices are higher the older a person is.

-- Coverage: The cost of health insurance for F1 students also depends on the length (how many months you need the plan for) as well as the level of coverage (what you want the insurance plan to include/cover).
+- Coverage: The length (how many months you need the plan for) as well as the level of coverage (what you want the policy to include/cover).

 How to Choose the Best Health Insurance Plan for F1 Students?

-When deciding what the best health insurance plan for your F1 visa is, you have to keep in mind the following factors:
+When deciding what the best health insurance plan is, you have to keep in mind the following factors:

-- The sub-limit of your health insurance plan.
-The sub-limit of a F1 student health insurance plan is basically the maximum sum the plan will cover for a specific medical treatment and for the hospitalization.
+- The sub-limit of your health insurance.
+This is basically the maximum sum the plan will cover for a specific medical treatment and for the hospitalization.
 This is expressed either through a percentage or a price cap and it decides how much of the medical bill will be covered by the healthcare provider and how much you have to pay yourself.
-So make sure you read the policy documents carefully before purchasing any F1 visa health insurance plan.

-- Where you purchase your health insurance plan.
-Sometimes international students may want to purchase a health insurance plan from a company in their own country.
-However, even though it may be more tempting, purchasing your health insurance in the US is the easier option simply because it is easier to process claims – hospitals can bill your treatment costs directly to your health insurance provider.
+- Where you purchase your health insurance.
+Sometimes foreign students may want to purchase a health insurance plan from a company in their own country.
+However, even though it may be more tempting, purchasing your health insurance in the US is the easier option simply because it is easier to process claims – hospitals can bill your treatment costs directly to your provider.

 - If you have purchased health insurance from a foreign company, you may have to pay the cost of your treatment yourself first, and then request to have the money reimbursed.
 This may not always happen.

 - The school’s requirements.
-Schools are the ones that set the requirements for what they consider an adequate health insurance plan.
-They look at things such as the coverage, the policy maximum, etc.
+Look at things such as the coverage, the policy maximum, etc.